grahamgilbert/blog/_posts/2016-01-20-dynamic-first-boot-scripts-with-imagr-and-flask-part-4.markdown

 ---
 title: Dynamic first boot scripts with Imagr and Flask&#58; Part 4
+date: 2016-01-20T05:49:05+00:00
+layout: post
+categories:
+- Imagr
+- Flask
+- Docker
+- Python
 ---
-If you are just starting with this series, it is highly recommended you start with Part 1.
+If you are just starting with this series, it is highly recommended you start with [Part 1](http://grahamgilbert.com/blog/2016/01/05/dynamic-first-boot-scripts-with-imagr-and-flask/).

 The last part of this series is making it work in a Docker container.
 This is **not** a Docker tutorial - please head over to Docker's [getting started](https://docs.docker.com/mac/) pages to get yourself set up with the Docker Toolbox.